iNavFlight/inav/docs/policies/NEW_HARDWARE_POLICY.md

 2. Manufacturer or community member providing the hardware bears all the costs of the hardware, delivery and VAT/customs duties.
 Hardware manufacturer also assumes the responsibility to provide up to date specs, documentation and firmware (if applicable).

+3. Before sending samples the providing party should reach out to developers and agree on specific terms of implementing support for the unsupported hardware.
+Developers may place additional requirements on a case by case basis and at their sole discretion.

-3. The new target and new hardware policies do not apply in the following cases.
+4. The new target and new hardware policies do not apply in the following cases.
 Developers may still chose to apply the "own hardware exception" at their own discretion.

   * if the receiving developer has to bear part of the costs (and is not reimbursed by the sender)
   * if the hardware provided does not behave according to specs (different communication protocol, undocumented or incorrect CPU pin mappings, damaged or dead on arrival) and the sender doesn't provide a way to resolve the problem (up to date docs, new firmware etc).
+  * if the hardware was sent without reaching out to developers and agreeing on the terms first.

-4. It's advised to provide more than one sample to avoid issues with damaged or dead on arrival hardware.
+5. It's advised to provide more than one sample to avoid issues with damaged or dead on arrival hardware.